open-component-model/ocm/docs/reference/ocm_add_resources.md

     This REQUIRED property describes the file path to the helm chart relative to the resource file location.

+  - **<code>version</code>** *string*

+    This OPTIONAL property can be set to configure an explicit version hint.
+    If not specified the versio from the chart will be used.
+    Basically, it is a good practice to use the component version for local resources This can be achieved by using templating for this attribute in the resource file.

 ### SEE ALSO